nickwaelkens/ee2-bootstrap/README.md

 ExpressionEngine Bootstrap
 ==============

 Bootstrap your EE environment anywhere you want.
+Can be useful when you need to run a cronjob or - like me - need to combine both ZendFramework and ExrpessionEngine in one project.

-Also includes a handy EE template parser.
+**Also includes a handy EE template parser.**

 Example of using the EE super global in a part ZendFramework 1.x, part ExpressionEngine 2.x environment.